micro/micro/README.md

 automatic refreshing of auth credentials, creating and running services, status info and log streaming, plus much more.

 Micro is an all encompassing end to end experience from source to running and beyond built with a developer first focus.

+## Usage

+See the [docs](https://m3o.org) for detailed information on the architecture, installation and use of the platform.

 ## License